stelzinga/MF/Management_Framework-Appendix.md

 8. Etc

 ### Section or Note
-For a Section or Note there are three references:
+For a Section or Note there are several type of references:
-[# SEC]                   -> refers to section L1 SEC in same note [CAT: Des]             -> refers to a note CAT: Des [CAT: Des # SEC] -> refers to a section L1 SEC in note CAT: Des
+[# SEC]                   -> refers to section L1 SEC in same note [CAT: Des]             -> refers to a note CAT: Des [CAT: Des # SEC] -> refers to a section L1 SEC in note CAT: Des [ Name # SEC] -> refers to a section L1 SEC in note "Name", which is a note that does not follow the standard note conventions i.e. it does not start with a category, but as it the [...] does *also not* start with an explicit mentij id File, URL etc, it just be a note.

-e.g., [MGT: 99.Legend ## Note Reference] which is this section you are reading.
+e.g., [Management Framework - Appendix ## Note Reference] i.e this section.

 In addition to the above it is possible to have references like [# SEC1 ## Sec 2] which explicitly refers to L2 Section 'Sec2' *in* L1 Section 'SEC1'